espressif/esp-idf/examples/system/app_trace_to_host/README.md

 #### Pin Assignment:

-The sinusoidal signal of 50 to 60 Hz ranging from 0 V ~ 3.1 V should be input into `ADC1_CHANNEL_6`.
-Users may provide this signal themselves, or use the example-generated signal in `DAC_CHANNEL_1`.
+The sinusoidal signal of 130 Hz ranging from 0 V ~ 3.1 V should be input into `ADC1_CHANNEL_6`.
+Users may provide this signal themselves, or use the example-generated signal in `DAC_CHAN_0`.
 Listed below are the corresponding DAC/ADC channel pins for supported targets.

 | Target             | DAC Output         | ADC Input          |
 | ------------------ | ------------------ | ------------------ |